zazortik/azure-xplat-cli/README.md

     azure account storage keys renew [name]
 Renews storage account keys for the specified account

+## azure storage - Managing Windows Azure Storage

+You can list storage blob container

+    azure storage container list
+Lists all the blob container in the storage account.
+Before using this command, you need to set one of the following two environment variable sets:

+1. `AZURE_STORAGE_CONNECTION_STRING`
+2. `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_ACCESS_KEY`

 ## azure site - Managing Windows Azure Websites